Matir/blog/_posts/2018-08-02-attacker-community-def-con-26-badge.md

 testing my protoboard prototype and seeing how low I could drive the prototype and still have everything working.
 I was pleasantly surprised (and somewhat amazed) to see that the HT16K33 kept working until the voltage had dropped so low that the LEDs stopped lighting due to their forward voltage (~1.8V).
-Still, I had no way to know if that was specific to this one chip or if all of the chips would behave similarly.
+Unfortunately, I had no way to know if that was specific to this one chip or if all of the chips would behave similarly.
 Still, since I had this working, I pressed onward with my design.

 I designed a full-scale prototype with the NRF module, the 4 displays (2 characters each), the HT16K33 LED driver, and a number of test points to measure